 I’m not suggesting that the translators should have used the word “appropriate” instead of “everlasting,” “eternal” or “forever.”
 There are no adequate English words, and that’s the issue.
 The translators’ choices are unquestionably flavoured by Augustine’s theory of “endless torments”.
 I suggest the word “appropriate” only to flush out the preconceived, erroneous assumptions we read into the words.

 Are you saying Sodom and Gomorrah were consumed by a figurative fire?
-(Yes, I’ve been asked that question, dripping with sarcasm, by someone who then said, Gotcha! before I could offer reply.)
+(Yes, I’ve been asked that question, dripping with sarcasm, by someone who then said, Gotcha! before I could offer a reply.)
 My answer, after a pause to allow him to revel in his moment, was a gentle, No. Of course not.
 Jude, like all the apostolic writers, used the literal concept of fire metaphorically.
 And in this case, he used what literally happened to Sodom as a metaphor of judgement on the opponents of the truth.

-In His wisdom, God determined that such severe punitive action was warranted in these extreme cases—rare cases that occurred on earth, in a specific sublunary time and space.
-However, to then conclude that such action, necessary in the temporal here and now, translates into either post-mortem physical torture and/or never-ending punishment, is to draw on a Greek view of the afterlife not the Scriptures.
-Without question, those so judged would face severe chastisement after death.
+In His wisdom, God determined that such severe punitive physical action was warranted in these extreme cases—rare cases that occurred on earth, in a specific sublunary time and space.
+However, to then conclude that such action, necessary in the temporal here and now, translates into post-mortem physical torture and never-ending punishment, is to draw on a Greek view of the afterlife, not the Scriptures.
+Without question, those so judged would face severe consequences after death, too.
 But unless we’re importing a Greek construct into our theology, we can trust that whatever happens post-mortem—to the guilty in such cases, to others, to us—God’s loving justice is both merciful and just.

 And we can (and should) also remain consistent in our application of logic to these verses.
 As already mentioned, in the ancient world, fire was a symbol of purification.
-Like metaphoric chains that bind angels, like metaphoric wandering stars, Jude uses fire metaphorically of God’s remedial judgement.
+Like metaphoric chains that bind angels, like metaphoric wandering stars, Jude uses fire metaphorically.

 Finally, let me point out another bias in the translation process.
 Consider the phrase “vengeance of eternal fire” (so translated in the NKJV).
 What does the word “vengeance” convey?
 It portrays a vengeful God out for his pound of flesh.